How long have you been creating art for children?

 Where do you do your artwork?

 Please tell us about your illustrations.
-Can you describe your creative process for us?
+Can you describe your creative process?
 How would you describe your style?

 Will you share a sketch, line art, and/or photo of a final illustration?

-Which comes first the story of the illustrations/sculptures?
+Which comes first the story of the illustrations?

-Come back every Wednesday this summer to see the Featured Author/Illustrator of the Week
+Come back next Wednesday (and every Wednesday all summer long) to see my Featured Author/Illustrator of the week.